TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 26/Numbers 26.60.md

 ---

-And unto Aaron were born Nadab and Abihu, Eleazar and Ithamar.
+To Aaron were born Nadab and Abihu, Eleazar and Ithamar.